oscar-barlow/java-quickstart/1-basics/ReadMe.md

 Dog fido = new Octopus();
 ```

 Your code would not compile.
-It is possible to force one type of object to become another with **casting**, but it's generally not a very good  idea - if you want to know more about this, research casting a double to an integer.
+It is possible to force one type of object to become another with **casting**, but it's probably not a very good idea - if you want to know more about this, research casting a double to an integer.

+Additionally, arrays may only contain objects of one type.
+A `String[]` is an array that may only contain `String`s, a `Dog[]` may only contain `Dog`s, and so on.

+## Java's Data Structures

+Java has many data structures.
+While the difference between an `ArrayList` and a `LinkedList` may seem trivial at first, using them correctly will make your code easier to write and change, and probably also make your application run faster.

 Challenge: codewars